Applying For Research At The CPRC

-Availability of funds for proposed research does not ensure approval by the different involved oversight and support committees.
-Researchers are expected to establish communication with CPRC directorship via letter of intent which would be followed up with a preliminary letter of support on behalf of the CPRC directorship.
-These steps must be followed before soliciting research funds.
-Final approval of proposed research is completely dependent on the CPRC directorship.
+Availability of funds for a proposed research does not ensure approval by the involved oversight and support committees.
+Prior to soliciting research funds, researchers are expected to establish communication with the CPRC Directorship through a letter of intent.
+A letter of support on behalf of the CPRC Directorship will be provided after a preliminary review.
+Final approval of the proposed research is contingent on the CPRC directorship’s endorsement.

 Research Advisory Committee (RAC) Meetings: